vladi-strilets/vladi-strilets/README.md

 ⚐ Based in Europe

-ϟ Currently working with enterprise companies, adding value by adopting modern dev stack
+ϟ Currently working with enterprise companies, adding value by adopting a modern dev stack

 ϟ Recently built a startup that failed